-Current Iodine research calls for use of molecular Iodine for all patients with breast cancer.
+In Conclusion: Current research suggests molecular Iodine as treatment for all patients with breast cancer.
 (10)(11) Other cancers such as lung and prostate may also benefit.
-Further research on Iodine as cancer chemotherapy should receive top priority for NIH funding.
+Iodine my serve as adjunct along with conventional chemotherapy and/or with IV Zoledronate.
+Further research on Iodine for breast cancer should receive top priority for NIH funding.

 How to Obtain Iodine Tablets